Tom & Viv (play): Synopsis

-The play begins with the beginning of the courtship between T.S.
-Eliot and Vivienne Haigh-Wood in 1914 and ends with their separation in 1933 and Vivienne's gradual mental health decline until her death in 1947.
+The play starts with the courtship between Eliot and Vivienne Haigh-Wood in 1914 and ends with their separation in 1933, followed by Vivienne's gradual mental health decline until her death in 1947.
 The play also follows the early career of T.S.
 Eliot, the death of Vivienne's father, and how her mother Rose dealt with her daughter's failing marriage and mental health.

 Historical casting

 Performance history

 The play premiered in 1984 at the Royal Court Theatre.
 The same cast, except for Wilkinson who was replaced by Edward Herrmann, traveled to New York and the play was staged at The Public Theater.
 The play did not transfer to Broadway, and instead returned to London for a short run.

-In 2006, the first major revival was staged at the Almeida Theatre starring Frances O'Connor, Will Keen, and Anna Carteret.
+In 2006, the first major revival was staged at the Almeida Theatre in London starring Frances O'Connor, Will Keen, and Anna Carteret.

 In 2010, a production was staged at Wadham College in Oxford.

 Adaptations and awards

 The play was adapted as a film by Hastings and Adrian Hodges with of the same name in 1993 and released in 1994 by the Weinstein Company.
 The film received acclaim and Miranda Richardson was nominated for the Academy Award for Best Actress and Rosemary Harris was nominated for the Academy Award for Best Supporting Actress.

 For the Royal Court Theatre run, Julie Covington was nominated for the Laurence Olivier Award for Actress of the Year in a New Play.

-For the original Off-broadway run, Margaret Tyzack was nominated for the Drama Desk Award for Outstanding Featured Actress in a Play.
+For the original off-Broadway run, Margaret Tyzack was nominated for the Drama Desk Award for Outstanding Featured Actress in a Play.

 The play script was first published in 1985 by Penguin Books, it was revised in 1992 with additional notes, and in 2000 it was revised and released by Oberon Books.

 BBC adapted the play as an audiobook starring Benedict Cumberbatch as T.S.
 Eliot, Lia Williams as Vivienne, David Haig as Maurice and Judy Parfitt as Rose.